 and

 Hamiltonians (\ref{eq:ef_H_AP_and_P_VB_GAMMA}-\ref{eq:tunneling_amendment}) act on a two-component wave function, where the first component describes the top layer state, the second -- states of the bottom layer.
 The first term \eqref{eq:ef_H_AP_and_P_VB_GAMMA}, responsible for the interlayer hybridization of the monolayer states, is the same for P- and AP-bilayers.
 The second one \eqref{eq:interlayer_charge_transfer}, describing the electron potential energy shift, $\Delta^P$, induced by the interlayer charge transfer, is applied only for P-bilayers.
 The last term \eqref{eq:tunneling_amendment} takes into account $\bm{r}_0\to-\bm{r}_0$ asymmetry of resonant coupling in AP-bilayers.
-Matrix elements in eqs. (\ref{eq:ef_H_AP_and_P_VB_GAMMA}-\ref{eq:tunneling_amendment}) read as follows:
+Matrix elements in Eqs. (\ref{eq:ef_H_AP_and_P_VB_GAMMA}-\ref{eq:tunneling_amendment}) read as follows:

-Here, $\bm{G}_{1,2,3}$ are the shortest reciprocal vectors of a TMD monolayer, related by $C_3$ rotation.
-The interlayer distance dependence of the matrix elements \eqref{eq:matrix_elements_H_PandAP} were extracted from fitting of the $\Gamma$-point valence band edge in P- and AP- TMD bilayers calculated in DFT for various offsets and interlayer distances.
+The interlayer distance dependence of the matrix elements \eqref{eq:matrix_elements_H_PandAP} were extracted from fitting of the $\Gamma$-valley valence band edge in P- and AP- TMD bilayers calculated in DFT for various offsets and interlayer distances listed in Tables \ref{tab:in_plane_shifts} and \ref{tab:interlayer_distances}.
 Interlayer distances are chosen by taking the $\boldsymbol{r}_{0}$ dependence found using the methods set out in Ref. \onlinecite{PhysRevLett.124.206101}, then rigidly shifting the resulting values of $d$ such that the value for 2H stacking agrees with the experimentally determined quantity for bulk crystals.
-Result of the fitting is gathered in Table \ref{tab:fittings_GAMMA}.
+Results of the fitting are gathered in Table \ref{tab:fittings_GAMMA}.